PayEx/k8s-intro/README.md

 ├── shopping-cart-service      # Java: Manages carts for customers └── simple-service             # Go: A simple service that returns a counter value
 ```

+## Slides

+The slides used in the presentation is [available as a PDF](./03-presentation/presentation.pdf).